vgmstream/vgmstream/doc/USAGE.md

 You can also choose which channels to play using *TXTP*.
 For example, create a file named `song.adx#C1,2.txtp` to play only channels 1 and 2 from `song.adx`.
 *TXTP* also has command to set how files are downmixed.

+### Average bitrate
+Note that vgmstream shows the "file bitrate" (counts all data) as opposed to "codec bitrate" (counts pure audio-only parts).
+This means bitrate may be slightly higher (or much higher, if file is bloated) than what encoder tools or other players may report.

+Calculating 100% correct codec bitrate usually needs manual reading of the whole file, slowing down opening files and needing extra effort by devs for minimal benefit, so it's not done.

+In some cases it's debatable what the codec bitrate is.
+Unlike MP3/AAC, 48kbps of raw Vorbis/Opus is unplayable/unusable unless it's packed into .ogg/wem/etc with extra data, that does increase final file size (thus bitrate) by some percent.

+Also, keep in mind video game audio bitrate isn't always a great indicator of quality.
+There are many factors in play like encoder, type of codec, sample rate and so on.
+A higher bitrate `.wav` can sound worse than a lower `.ogg` (like mono 22050hz `.wav` vs stereo 48000hz `.ogg`).

 ## Logged errors and unplayable supported files
 Some formats should normally play, but somehow don't.
 In those cases plugins